mr5z/ExLang/README.md

 ### `contract`

-A `contract` defines an abstract dependency boundary.
-It describes *what* something can do without specifying *how*.
+A `contract` defines an abstract dependency boundary, specifying what a type can do without prescribing how it is implemented.
 Contracts contain signatures only: no fields, no definitions, no default implementations.

 ```
 contract Logger {